Sterling (STRL)

 5. Revenue Growth

-Examining a company’s long-term performance can provide clues about its quality.
-Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Over the last five years, Sterling grew its sales at a solid 9.4% compounded annual growth rate.
+A company’s long-term sales performance is one signal of its overall quality.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Thankfully, Sterling’s 11.8% annualized revenue growth over the last five years was impressive.
 Its growth surpassed the average industrials company and shows its offerings resonate with customers, a great starting point for our analysis.

 Sterling Quarterly Revenue

 We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
-Sterling’s recent performance shows its demand has slowed as its annualized revenue growth of 7.4% over the last two years was below its five-year trend.
+Sterling’s annualized revenue growth of 12.4% over the last two years aligns with its five-year trend, suggesting its demand was predictably strong.
 Sterling Year-On-Year Revenue Growth

-This quarter, Sterling reported year-on-year revenue growth of 16%, and its $689 million of revenue exceeded Wall Street’s estimates by 11.3%.
+This quarter, Sterling reported magnificent year-on-year revenue growth of 51.5%, and its $755.6 million of revenue beat Wall Street’s estimates by 18.2%.

-Looking ahead, sell-side analysts expect revenue to grow 18.3% over the next 12 months, an improvement versus the last two years.
-This projection is eye-popping and indicates its newer products and services will fuel better top-line performance.
+Looking ahead, sell-side analysts expect revenue to grow 13.2% over the next 12 months, similar to its two-year rate.
+This projection is admirable and implies the market is forecasting success for its products and services.

 6. Gross Margin & Pricing Power

-Sterling’s gross margin is slightly below the average industrials company, giving it less room to invest in areas such as research and development.
-As you can see below, it averaged a 28.8% gross margin over the last five years.
-Said differently, Sterling had to pay a chunky $71.16 to its suppliers for every $100 in revenue.
+Sterling has bad unit economics for an industrials business, signaling it operates in a competitive market.
+As you can see below, it averaged a 18.4% gross margin over the last five years.
+Said differently, Sterling had to pay a chunky $81.62 to its suppliers for every $100 in revenue.
 Sterling Trailing 12-Month Gross Margin

-In Q3, Sterling produced a 175% gross profit margin, marking a 153.4 percentage point increase from 21.9% in the same quarter last year.
-Sterling’s full-year margin has also been trending up over the past 12 months, increasing by 50 percentage points.
-If this move continues, it could suggest a less competitive environment where the company has better pricing power and leverage from its growing sales on the fixed portion of its cost of goods sold (such as manufacturing expenses).
+In Q4, Sterling produced a 21.7% gross profit margin, in line with the same quarter last year.
+On a wider time horizon, Sterling’s full-year margin has been trending up over the past 12 months, increasing by 2.8 percentage points.
+If this move continues, it could suggest better unit economics due to more leverage from its growing sales on the fixed portion of its cost of goods sold (such as manufacturing expenses).

 7. Operating Margin

-Looking at the trend in its profitability, Sterling’s operating margin rose by 8.6 percentage points over the last five years, as its sales growth gave it immense operating leverage.
+Analyzing the trend in its profitability, Sterling’s operating margin rose by 5.5 percentage points over the last five years, as its sales growth gave it immense operating leverage.

 Sterling Trailing 12-Month Operating Margin (GAAP)